KienTTran/ABMGPU/README.md

 Each triangle is an agent with different color and trajectory.
 On GTX 3060 the software can render 5-10M agents without problem.
-The image below display 12000 agents for easier observation.
+The image below illustrates a demo of 12000 agents for easier observation.

 ![](https://github.com/KienTTran/ABMGPU/blob/master/ABMGPU.gif)